-- 4. The process to transfer to these Terms and Conditions of Service shall be as follows: - 4.1.
-Following the operative date employing organisations will write to eligible doctors to a) confirm that the doctor is eligible to transfer to these Terms and Conditions of Service and b) invite an expression of interest; - 4.2.
-The eligible doctor shall have 12 weeks from the date of the employing organisations letter in which to confirm that they would be interested in transferring to these Terms and Conditions of Service ("an expression of interest").
-An expression of interest shall not be legally binding nor shall it oblige the doctor to transfer to these Terms and Conditions of Service but it shall signify that the doctor wishes to commence the job planning process in good faith and in the expectation of transferring. - 4.3.
+- 6. The process to transfer to these Terms and Conditions of Service shall be as follows and in accordance with the indicative timetable in paragraph 6.6: - 6.1.
+Employing organisations will write to eligible doctors to a) confirm that the doctor is eligible to transfer to these Terms and Conditions of Service and b) invite an expression of interest; - 6.2.
+The eligible doctor shall have twelve weeks from the date of the employing organisation's letter in which to confirm that they would be interested in transferring to these Terms and Conditions of Service ("an expression of interest").
+An expression of interest shall not be legally binding nor shall it oblige the doctor to transfer to these Terms and Conditions of Service but it shall signify that the doctor wishes to commence the job planning process in good faith and in the expectation of transferring.

+- 6.3.
 The employing organisation and the doctor shall then undertake the job planning process as set out in Schedule 4.
-Following the completion of this process the employing organisation will offer the doctor a Job Plan and salary package in writing ("the offer"); - 4.4.
-Following such an offer, the doctor has 21 days within which to accept or decline the offer in writing; - 4.5.
-Where it has not been possible to agree a job plan the doctor shall have access to the provisions for mediation and appeal as set out in Schedule 5 prior to transferring to these Terms and Conditions of Service. - 5.
-Eligible doctors will be entitled to transfer to these Terms and Conditions of Service at any time after 1 April 2008.
-Where he/she wishes to do so, he/she will enter into the process set out in paragraph 4 above.
-If the doctor is not eligible for transitional pay progression or back pay the effective date of transfer for salary purposes will be the date of commencing work in accordance with the agreed Job Plan.
+Following the completion of this process the employing organisation will offer the doctor a Job Plan and salary package, including full details of applicable seniority, in writing ("the offer"); - 6.4.
+Following such an offer, the doctor has 28 days within which to accept or decline the offer in writing; - 6.5.
+Where it has not been possible to agree a job plan the doctor shall have access to the provisions for mediation and appeal as set out in Schedule 5 prior to transferring to these Terms and Conditions of Service. - 6.6 The following indicative timetable shall apply to the transfer process.
+These tasks must be completed sequentially:

+- 7.1 Eligible doctors will be entitled to transfer to these Terms and Conditions of Service under the transitional arrangements with effect from 1 April 2008 and will assimilate on to the salary points in Table 1A of Appendix 1.
+Where he/she wishes to do so, he/she will enter into the process set out in paragraph 6 above. - 7.2 For doctors who choose not to transfer under the transitional arrangements the effective date of transfer for salary purposes will be the date of commencing work in accordance with the agreed Job Plan and in line with the salary points in Table 1B of Appendix 1.